fachat/csa_ultracpu/CPLD/VIDEO.md

 Currently the Viccys support 640x480@60Hz VGA timing.
 As 80 character with 8 pixel width already consume 640 pixels in the horizontal resolution, there are no left and right borders.
 However, there is a vertical border, depending on the vertical timing setup.
+An option to increase the resolution to 768x576@60Hz is under investigation.

+Note: this is currently under development and subject to change without notice!

 ## Overview